bejerano-lab/percomorphCONDELs/README.md

 >
 > *OR*
 >
-> Download and decompress a tarball of 36 pre-generated gapTrack files from [zenodo tbd]
+> Download and decompress a tarball of 36 pre-generated gapTrack files from https://doi.org/10.5281/zenodo.7140839

 **3. Populate `processedInputs/chromSizes`**